-Our written evidence submitted to CLG Select Committee’s Housing for older people inquiry
+Our written evidence submitted to DCLG Select Committee’s Housing for older people inquiry

 Melissa Fernández and Kath Scanlon submmitted written evidence to this committee.
 They draw from their experience over the last five years of working together at LSE London researching co-housing and other collaborative forms of housing for older people, looking at schemes in London, elsewhere in the UK, and in Europe.
 This is the executive summary, an excerpt from the evidence submitted: